-Federal Officers Use Unmarked Vehicles To Grab Protesters In Portland
+Federal Officers Use Unmarked Vehicles To Grab People In Portland, DHS Confirms

 Ashlee Albies, a civil rights attorney with the National Lawyers Guild, said Pettibone's detention is an example of intimidation by federal law enforcement, and noted that people have a First Amendment right to demonstrate.
 She also said law enforcement officials have to follow procedures when they detain someone.

-"I would be surprised to see that pulling up in an unmarked van, grabbing people off the street is an acceptable policy for a criminal investigation," Albines said.
+"I would be surprised to see that pulling up in an unmarked van, grabbing people off the street is an acceptable policy for a criminal investigation," Albies said.

-'We're going to do what needs to be done
+''We're going to do what needs to be done''

-In a letter released Thursday, DHS Ating Secretary Wolf said, "Portland has been under siege for 47 straight days by a violent mob while local political leaders refuse to restore order to protect their city."
+In a letter released Thursday, Wolf, the acting DHS secretary, said, "Portland has been under siege for 47 straight days by a violent mob while local political leaders refuse to restore order to protect their city."

-"A federal courthouse is a symbol of justice," Wolf wrote, denigrating protests against racism in the United States' criminal justice system as an angry mob.
+"A federal courthouse is a symbol of justice," Wolf wrote, denigrating protests against racism in the U.S. criminal justice system as an angry mob.
 "To attack it is to attack America."

 This week, Trump has repeatedly spoken about what he calls lawlessness in the city.
 He praised the role of federal law enforcement officers in Portland and alluded to increasing their presence in cities nationwide.
-Speaking to Fox News on Thursday, Acting U.S. Customs and Border Protection Commissioner Mark Morgan called the protesters criminals.
+Speaking to Fox News on Thursday, acting Customs and Border Protection Commissioner Mark Morgan called the protesters criminals.

-"I don't want to get ahead of the president and his announcement," Morgan said, "but the Department of Justice is going to be involved in this, DHS is going to be involved in this; and we're really going to take a stand across the board.
+"I don't want to get ahead of the president and his announcement," Morgan said, "but the Department of Justice is going to be involved in this, DHS is going to be involved in this, and we're really going to take a stand across the board.
 And we're going to do what needs to be done to protect the men and women of this country."

 Politics